King/Federal/DeLuxe Story

 by David Edwards and Mike Callahan

 Syd Nathan located the offices of the King Record Company in a former ice storage building at 1540 Brewster Avenue in Cincinnati.
-King continued to operate there until the label was sold after Nathan's death in the late 1960s.
+King continued to operate there until the label was sold after Nathan's death in 1968.

-Nathan quickly saw that black music was another musical field that was not effectively covered by the major record companies, so in August, 1945, he formed a subsidiary label called Queen devoted to black artists.
+Queen Records 4165 Nathan quickly saw that black music was another musical field that was not effectively covered by the major record companies, so in August, 1945, he formed a subsidiary label called Queen devoted to black artists.
 The first release on Queen was in September 1945.
-Initially, Nathan used purchased masters from other record companies, but soon started recording original sessions with artists such as Bullmoose Jackson and Slim Gaillard.
+Initially, Nathan used purchased masters from other record companies, but soon started recording original sessions with artists such as Bull Moose Jackson and Slim Gaillard.
 He also recorded many black gospel groups for the Queen label.
 In 1947, Queen was discontinued and the rhythm and blues being recorded was released on a King Race series.

 The DeLuxe Record Company was formed in 1944 by David and Jules Braun in Linden, New Jersey.
 The label recorded popular music, rhythm and blues, jazz, gospel and country & western.
 In 1947, Syd Nathan purchased a majority interest in the label, although it continued to be operated out of Linden by the Braun brothers until March, 1949, when the offices were moved to Cincinnati.
 The Brauns evidently left the company at that time to form the Regal label.
 Nathan officially acquired the Braun brothers' interest in the DeLuxe label in February, 1951.
 Many of the DeLuxe masters were issued on King singles and albums.
 In the early 1950s, Nathan revived the label with new releases.

 The two main sources of King success were R&B and C&W, but Nathan also had extensive releases of jazz, gospel and popular music.
 Nathan was willing to record anything that he felt had a chance of commercial success, even international material.
 The King, Federal, and DeLuxe roster of talent was extensive, certainly as strong as any of the major record labels.
 In the R&B instrumental field they had Tiny Bradshaw, Lucky Millinder, Todd Rhodes, Bill Doggett, Big Jay McNeely, Sonny Thompson and Earl Bostic.
 Their vocal R&B lineup included Roy Brown, Ivory Joe Hunter, James Brown, Little Willie John, Wynonie Harris, Bullmoose Jackson, Little Willie Littlefield, Eddie Vinson, Jimmy Witherspoon, Little Esther (Phillips), Annie Laurie, and Lula Reed.
-In the C&W field they had Moon Mullican, Cowboy Copas, Grandpa Jones, the Delmore Brothers, Hawkshaw Hawkins, T. Texas Tyler, Ferlin Husky, Webb Pierce, Reno & Smiley, the Stanley Brothers, Wayne Raney, Hank Penny, Jimmie Osborne, and Clyde Moody.
+In the C&W field they had Moon Mullican, Cowboy Copas, Grandpa Jones, the Delmore Brothers, Hawkshaw Hawkins, T. Texas Tyler, Ferlin Husky, Webb Pierce, Wayne Raney, Hank Penny, Jimmie Osborne, and Clyde Moody.
+Reno & Smiley, the Stanley Brothers, and The Brown's Ferry Four were early bluegrass groups.
 The groups on King included the Platters, Chanters, Checkers, Royals (Midnighters), Billy Ward and the Dominoes, Ink Spots, Five Keys, Swallows, Five Royales and Otis Williams and the Charms.
-The gospel/sacred roster included Spirit of Memphis Quartet, Wings Over Jordan Choir, Swan's Silvertone Singers, the Four Internes, and Brown's Ferry Four.
+The gospel/sacred roster included Spirit of Memphis Quartet, Wings Over Jordan Choir, Swan's Silvertone Singers, and the Four Internes.
 Jazz on King included Lorez Alexandria, Eddie "Lockjaw" Davis, Johnny Pate and Etta Jones.
 The blues singers/guitarists on the label included Lonnie Johnson, Albert King, Freddie King, Johnny "Guitar" Watson, Memphis Slim, Smokey Smothers, John Lee Hooker and Champion Jack DuPree.
 Although King had limited success in the rock and roll field, they did have some good artists, such as Mac Curtis, Hayden Thompson, Charlie Feathers, Bonnie Lou, and Boyd Bennett and the Rockets.

 King Records was unique among independent record companies to have equally strong R&B and C&W catalogs.
 Its location in Cincinnati allowed it to record both country and black performers that were on tour of the Midwest and South.
 Nathan encouraged cross pollination between the two musical types by having his black artists record country songs and vice versa.